Timeline of the 2022 Russian invasion of Ukraine: 14 March

-Denis Pushilin, head of the DPR, said they had downed a Ukrainian Tochka-U missile over the city of Donetsk, but the city centre was struck by the missile's fragments.
+Denis Pushilin, head of the DPR, said they had downed a Ukrainian Tochka-U missile over Donetsk, but the city centre was struck by the missile's fragments.
 The Russian Defense Ministry said that 23 civilians were killed.
 The Ukrainian military however said that Russian forces were behind the attack.
 In retaliation, the Russian Defence Ministry promised to take steps to destroy Ukraine's defence industry outfits.
 It also said that Russia knew the locations of all "foreign mercenaries in Ukraine" and the Russian forces would continue to strike them with precision.

 A Russian missile strike hit a transmission tower in the village of Antopi in Rivne Oblast, according to oblast governor Vitaliy Koval.
 Koval later stated that 21 civilians were killed and nine were wounded.
 Dnipro Oblast governor Valentyn Reznichenko stated that Russian bombardment of the Dnipro International Airport destroyed its runway and damaged the terminal.
 Civilians were able to evacuate Mariupol for the first time.

 A senior US Department of Defence official stated that Russia's advance had been stalled on almost all fronts, but it did not seem that it would stop its attacks.
 The Syrian Observatory for Human Rights also reported that over 40,000 Syrians had registered to fight for Russia in Ukraine.
 It added that recruitment notices had been sent out to Al-Katerji militia, which had acted as an intermediary between the Syrian government and the Islamic State group in the past.

 15 March

 The Russian Defense Ministry stated on 15 March that Russian forces had taken complete control of Kherson Oblast and had shot down six Bayraktar TB2 drones in the previous 24 hours.
-Russian landing ships approached the coast of Odessa.
+Russian landing ships approached the coast of Odesa.

 Herashchenko later said that Russian Maj.
 Gen. Oleg Mityaev was killed in Mariupol.
 The Ukrainian Air Force meanwhile struck the military airbase at the Kherson International Airport again, destroying multiple Russian helicopters.

 On the same day, Prime Minister of the Czech Republic Petr Fiala, Prime Minister of Slovenia Janez Janša, Prime Minister of Poland Mateusz Morawiecki, and Deputy Prime Minister of Poland Jarosław Kaczyński later visited Kyiv via rail and met with Zelenskyy to show support for Ukraine.